-Part 1 of this report summarizes insights and strategies for

-project developers, suppliers, and sector organizations to
+Part 1 of this report summarizes insights and strategies for project developers, suppliers, and sector organizations to speed up sustainable urban development.

-Part 2 of this report documents -in detail- how the studied

-projects successfully apply the presented strategies.
-These

-strategies lead to significantly improved performance levels.
+Part 2 of this report documents -in detail- how the studied projects successfully apply the presented strategies.
+These projects serve as inspiration and proof that the suggested strategies lead to significantly improved performance levels.